MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-details.md

 3. The **Run CloudScript** button - Gives you access to cloud scripting on behalf of the player.

 > [!NOTE]
-> You can read more about this in our tutorial [Using CloudScript](../../automation/cloudscript/cloudscript-quickstart.md).
+> You can read more about this in our [CloudScript Quickstart](../../automation/cloudscript/cloudscript-quickstart.md).

 4. Information panels contain general information about the player account.